How Modern Meadow Is Fabricating The Animal-Free Leather Of The Future

 While Modern Meadow doesn’t speak to how, exactly, they are able to manipulate the liquid collagen to form this range of leather substitutes (“that’s the secret sauce,” Lee says), “it’s the changeability of the biofabrication process that allows us to explore a whole realm of possibilities,” Lee adds.
 The fibers that result from the yeast fermentation process can be molded in a variety of ways, she says.
 They can be pressed into tough, thick slabs or thin sheets, or they can be kept viscous and used like a paint or a glue, as seen in the shirts Modern Meadow has created.

 The possibilities of the new material has the design and fashion world very excited.
-Modern Meadow is in talks with around 150 companies from a variety of sectors: fashion, sport, automotive, and interiors.
-The company won’t disclose the names of their partners, but it says that around two will be bringing products developed with Modern Meadow to market each year.
+Modern Meadow has been approached by around 150 companies from a variety of sectors: fashion, sport, automotive, and interiors.
+The company won’t disclose the names of their partners, but it says that around two will be bringing products developed with Modern Meadow to market next year.

 While interest in Modern Meadow has been strong, the process of explaining to companies and designers how, exactly, the material works has been a bit of a challenge, Schofer says.
 “Fashion, and any sector that uses textiles or traditional leather, are not really used to the timelines of biotech R&D,” Schofer says.
 Modern Meadow explains to companies that what they’re offering them is not a raw material, but an opportunity to work together to develop a product that will integrate specifically with a design.
 So for example, if a brand wants to develop a T-shirt with biofabricated leather decals, Modern Meadow will not just present them with a sheet of leather that they can then cut up and applique; instead, they’ll work with the designer to mold the leather to the design, adjusting the flexibility and weight accordingly, and the material will adhere seamlessly to the fabric.